-Conventional web designing wisdom says that one should stay away from designing the long web from because such forms hurt the conversion rate of the site.
-Company with longer web form tends to lose customers because of the extra time it take to fill all the extra details.
-This fact is even backed by the specific case studies like Expedia example.
-This is a very famous example because here company shortened its contact form by just one field and got whooping $12 million in extra profit.
+Conventional web designing wisdom says that one should stay away from designing the long web form because such forms hurt the conversion rate of the site.
+Company with longer web form tends to lose customers because of the extra time it takes to fill in all the extra details.
+This fact is even backed by specific case studies like Expedia example.
+This is a very famous example because here company shortened its contact form by just one field and got a whopping $12 million in extra profit.
 Backed by such concrete examples one can be convinced easily that web forms must not be too long.
 But, can the conventional wisdom be wrong?

-If one wishes to capture high quality info from the site visitors then they must design longer web forms.
-Shorter forms are known to produce high number of conversions but with longer forms one can produce for high-quality conversions.
+If one wishes to capture high-quality info from the site visitors then one must design longer web forms.
+Shorter forms are known to produce a high number of conversions but with longer forms, one can produce high-quality conversions.

-More people tend to fill shorter forms but one will only go through the trouble of filling an elaborate form if they are interested in your product genuinely.
-So, with longer form you will not only get quality info but quality clients as well.
+More people tend to fill out shorter forms but one will only go through the trouble of filling out an elaborate form if they are interested in your product genuinely.
+So, with the longer form, you will not only get quality info but quality clients as well.

-As a web designer start by asking yourself what information is needed from the prospective to market them the product.
-Old convention says that three fields name, email and job-title are necessary.
-Then according to this any form containing the anything more than three fields is a long form.
+As a web designer starts by asking yourself what information is needed from the perspective to market the product.
+The old convention says that three fields name, email and job title are necessary.
+Then according to this any form containing anything more than three fields is a long-form.

-But, marketing experiment says that form with five fields is a shorter form since it has better conversion rate in comparison to the seven and nine field forms.
-But again remember that these forms provide better high-quality info conversion rate.
+But, the marketing experiment says that a form with five fields is a shorter form since it has a better conversion rate in comparison to the seven and nine-field forms.
+But again remember that these forms provide a better high-quality info conversion rate.

-Since forms are created for the buyers and visitors, designers must keep the users perspective in mind while designing the form.
-One important consideration to take here is to think how easy it will be for buyers to fill the details in the field.
+Since forms are created for the buyers and visitors, designers must keep the user’s perspective in mind while designing the form.
+One important consideration to take here is to think about how easy it will be for buyers to fill in the details in the field.

-One such example of such form is natural language form.
-These forms help in raising the conversion rate as they ask the buyer, information sprinkled in natural sentences.
-This makes it easy for the people to enter information into the fields.
+One such example of the form is natural language form.
+These forms help in raising the conversion rate as they ask the buyer, for information sprinkled in natural sentences.
+This makes it easy for people to enter information into the fields.

 As a designer the challenge for you is to apply this knowledge as you are creating the form.

-Now, if your client is looking for high-quality info with the specific details then you will have to design a long form for the company asking very specific information from the lead.
+Now, if your client is looking for high-quality info with specific details then you will have to design a long form for the company asking for very specific information from the lead.